sagefy/sagefy/docs/_to-update/user-stories.md

----
-layout: docs
-title: User Stories
----

-This document serves as a list of major use cases for Sagefy's functionality.
-It can be used for checking progress or for validation.
-These stories should remain high level and not get into edge cases, scenarios, or details.

-### 1) Accounts

-- As a user to use Sagefy I want to sign up.
-- As a user to use Sagefy I want to log in.
-- As a user to secure my account I want to log out.
-- As a user to secure my account I want to change my password.
-- As a user to better represent myself I want to change my name.
-- As a user to keep using my account I want to change my email address.
 - As a user to control my inbox I want to change my email frequency.
-- As a user to troubleshoot or provide feedback I want to get help.
-- As a user to understand the service agreement I want to view terms and privacy policy.
-- As a user in order to navigate Sagefy I want to use the menu.
-- As a user to perform relevant actions I want the menu to show items relevant to being logged out.
-- As a user to perform relevant actions I want the menu to show items relevant to being logged in.
 - As a user to protect my privacy I want to delete my account.

 ### 2) Discussion